Red Ensign: Canada

 The term "Red Ensign" is often used to refer to the Canadian Red Ensign, the former de facto national flag of Canada.
 It was informally adopted following Canadian Confederation in 1867 and, from 1892, it was the official flag for use on Canadian merchant ships.
 On land, however, the official national flag was the Union Flag.
 Despite its unofficial status, the Red Ensign was widely used on land as well.
 In 1924, the Red Ensign was approved for use on Canadian government buildings outside Canada, and from 1945 for those inside Canada as well.

 Canada's Red Ensign bore various forms of the shield from the Canadian coat of arms in its fly during the period of its use.
 Shown here are pictures of the three official forms between 1868 and 1965.
 Canada also used a blue ensign for ships operated by the Canadian government and for the Royal Canadian Navy.

-The Red Ensign served as Canada's national flag until 1965 when, after considerable debate, it was replaced by the Maple Leaf flag.
+While not an official national flag, the Red Ensign represented Canada until 1965 when, after considerable debate, it was replaced by the Maple Leaf flag.
 The Red Ensign is still popular among traditionalists and monarchists.
-Although the national Red Ensign is no longer used officially, the provincial flags of Manitoba and Ontario are Red Ensigns bearing their respective coats of arms.
+Although the national Red Ensign is no longer used, the provincial flags of Manitoba and Ontario are Red Ensigns bearing their respective coats of arms.

 The Hudson's Bay Company and the North West Company also used Red Ensigns as their corporate flags.